stephen-huan/cgdct.moe/_posts/2021-03-22-signal-safety-number.md

 - If the safety numbers match, that prevents a man-in-the-middle attack and guarantees who you think you're talking to really is who you're talking to
     - Note that if they don't match, it could be a result of uninstalling Signal, changing phones, etc. --- Signal does not associate a permanent key per account, it changes on some operations.
 - Sharing a Signal safety number in public is safe (since it shares fingerprints) but is showing to the world that you're talking to the other person
-    - Similarly, if you `gpg --sign` a safety number, you prove you're in correspondence with that person
+    - Similarly, if you `gpg --sign` a safety number, you declare you're in correspondence with that person
 - Like PGP, you need a trusted channel to exchange safety numbers
     - i.e. you have confidence that you're talking to the right person
     - This channel cannot be Signal itself, for obvious reasons